 The Scarlet Opus team have travelled all the way to Melbourne in Australia for the Decor + Design Show.
 This show is Australia’s premier Interior event, showcasing the latest interior products and furnishings from leading companies.
 We have an action packed week giving seminars and trend tours, providing visitors with information on products we picked that relate specifically to current and future trends.
-If you are attending the show over the next couple of days here is the seminar schedule, make sure you arrive early to get a seat.
+If you are attending the show over the next couple of days, make sure you arrive early to get a seat.

 Victoria had a stacked out audience for her seminar with many individuals eager to learn about future trends for 2016 and beyond.
 The trend boards are available to view and take pictures of in the champagne bar at the beginning of each trend tour.
 The retail and designer trend tour includes 15 products displayed around the exhibition that relate to the key 2016 trends.
 For those of you who didn’t manage to make the event, we will be posting a virtual trend tour of the exhibition on our blog next week!